Herwich012/bio-inspired-tetris/README.md

 When running an evolution, a folder `./runs/run<ID>` is created where the generation tensors and rewards are stored.

 ## Evaluate an evolution
-The performance of the best performing
+The performance of a completed evolution can be evaluated by use of one of the `eval` python scripts (use the applicable one based on network type).
+These generate a plot of the rewards vs generations and render a game with the best performing performing individual.